-It’s a common misconception that travel is expensive, certainly some destinations and luxury hotels can leave a dent in your wallet, but fortunately there are still many countries that you can enjoy on a budget and I’m going to let you in on the cheapest places to backpack in the world.
+It’s a common misconception that travel is expensive.
+While some destinations and luxury hotels can leave a dent in your wallet, fortunately there are still many countries that you can enjoy on a budget.
+I’m going to let you in on the cheapest countries to backpack in the world.

 The Cheapest Places to Backpack in Asia

 Asia has to be one of the most fascinating, most popular and cheapest places to backpack in the world.
 With tropical beaches, golden temples, amazing food and captivating cultures where you can live like a king for very little.

 Thailand’s beaches, fiery cuisines, golden temples and friendly locals are long a favourite with backpackers and now everyone and can be traveled for $25 a day.
 With amazing street food for only $2 and dorm beds for $6.

 Traveling in North Thailand is cheaper is than the paradisaical islands in the South or bustling Bangkok where prices are steadily rising but Thailand is still a great place to start backpacking and one of the cheapest places to travel in the world.

 Backpack Nepal, India and Sri Lanka for $15 – $30 a Day

 The Indian subcontinent can be one of the cheapest places to travel to in the world and India arguably offers one of the most fascinating shows on earth.
 Be captivated by desert forts, the swirl of colourful saris, spicy food, ancient temples and chaotic cites.